 The MATLAB Reservoir Simulation Toolbox (MRST) is primarily developed by the Computational Geosciences group in the Department of Mathematics anc Cybernetics at SINTEF Digital.
 However, there are several third-party modules developed by Heriot-Watt University, NTNU, TNO, and TU Delft.

-Version 2017a was released on the 15th of May 2017, and can be downloaded under the terms of the GNU General Public License (GPL).
+Version 2017b was released on the 21st of December 2017, and can be downloaded under the terms of the GNU General Public License (GPL).